8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 3. In the list shown, find Windows Search.
 Double-click on it to open Properties.

-4. Change the Startup type option to be Disabled.
+4. Change the Startup type option to Disabled.
 Click on Apply -> OK.

 Check if this works for Windows 10 100% disk usage.